ansys/pyansys-dev-guide/doc/source/doc-style/formatting-tools.rst

 Numpydoc validation
 -------------------
-To validate the style of :ref:`Numpydoc Docstrings`, you can take advantage of the `numpydoc`_ Sphinx extension.
+To validate the style of :ref:`Numpydoc docstrings`, you can take advantage of the `numpydoc`_ Sphinx extension.
 Note that this extension checks only for those objects whose docstrings must be rendered.
 It is not a command line tool that checks the style of all docstrings in your source code.